mongodb-labs/mongo-c-driver-async/docs/how-to/looping.rst

 final result:

 .. literalinclude:: looping.example.c
-  :start-at: is_error
+  :start-at: if_error (status, msg)
   :end-at: return 0;
   :lineno-match:

-We use `amongoc_is_error` to test the final status for an error condition.
+We use :c:macro:`amongoc_if_error` to test the final status for an error condition.
 If it is an error, we get and print the error message to stderr, and we must destroy the final result box because it may contain an unspecified value related to the error, but we don't want to do anything with it.

 In the success case, we extract the value returned in `amongoc_just` as a ``uint64_t`` and print it to stdout.
 Note that because the box returned by